 Trustee Timothy “Tim” Jemal currently serves as President of the Board of Trustees.
 He was elected to serve on the board through 2024.

-Mr. Jemal has been deeply involved in the south Orange County community volunteering with the PTA, Saddleback Valley YMCA, Junior Achievement of Orange County, business mentoring, community workshops, and coaching youth athletics including Little League, Pop Warner Football, AYSO, and the U.S. Tennis Association (USTA).
+Trustee Jemal has been deeply involved in the south Orange County community, volunteering with the PTA, Saddleback Valley YMCA, Junior Achievement of Orange County, business mentoring, community workshops, and coaching youth athletics including Little League, Pop Warner Football, AYSO, and the U.S. Tennis Association (USTA).

 Trustee Jemal added, “I will serve with integrity, honesty, and transparency and will make decisions based on the best interests of our community colleges.
 The community deserves nothing less.”

-Dr. Terri Rydell is currently serving as the Vice President for the Board of Trustees.
+Terri Rydell, EdD is currently serving as the Vice President for the Board of Trustees.
 She was elected in 2018 and 2022 to serve a four-year term on the board of trustees for Area 4 representing San Clemente, Ladera Ranch, San Juan Capistrano, Coto de Caza, part of Rancho Santa Margarita, Las Flores and unincorporated areas.

 Carolyn Inmon joined the SOCCCD Board of Trustees in 2020 and currently serves as the Clerk of the Board.

 She has decades of experience in the community college arena — as a student, a professor, and a former California Community College Association President.

 Trustee Inmon attended El Camino College and soon after earned a BA in Speech and English and a Lifetime Teaching Credential (K-14) from UCLA, as well as an MA in Speech from CSU Northridge.